aki5/libjson5/README.md

 ## JSON Schema

 A JSON schema is a JSON object describing types and properties of another JSON object.
 The type checker in libjson5 requires all properties and items to be declared in the schema, and checks for their types.

-The type checker does not implement uniquenes, required fields or format checks for the time being, but I welcome contributions.
+In addition to basic type checking, the type checker checks for presence of "required" fields if specified in the schema.
+Other features of the json-schema are not implemented at the moment.

 An example containing just about everything supported in libjson5 is below